ATM2100/GuidedWalkThroughOfLinux/Guide.md

 /usr
 ```
 Each of these directories will get some level explanation at various points in the guide, and any file or directory path that starts with a `/` is referred to as an absolute path.
 If a path doesn't start with a `/` then it starts from the directory you are currently in and is referred to as a relative path.
-Directories #45~22.04.1-Ubuntu SMP PREEMPT_DYNAMIC Wed Sep 11 15:25:05 UTC 2inside directories or files in directories are separated with a "/".
+Directories in directories or files in directories are separated with a "/".
 For example, in the `/home/user` file path, `/` indicates that starting from the root directory, go into the `home` directory and then go into the `user` directory.
 The file path `/home/user/executable.exe` is the same idea, but also take the executable.exe inside the user directory.

 The last thing that is worth knowing in terms of file paths are `.` files.
 These are by default hidden but are important to know exist.
 A `.` represents this directory, and `..` represents the previous directory.
 So if you are in `/home/user`, the `.` directory is `/home/user` and the `..` directory is the `/home` directory, and the `../..` directory is the `/` directory.